 Each Board Member has one attorney serving as his or her individual Counselor, while the remaining staff attorneys serve as Attorney-Advisors for the Board as a whole.

-Executive Director and General Counsel
+Acting Executive Director

-Director of Legislative and Public Affairs Officer
+Legislative and Public Affairs Officer

 Alan Silverleib oversees legislative and public affairs at the Privacy and Civil Liberties Oversight Board, where he handles relations with both Congress and the media.
 Prior to joining the PCLOB in April 2022, Alan was a legislative specialist in the State Department’s Bureau of Diplomatic Security.
 In that capacity, he helped manage the Department’s responses to a broad range of issues pertaining to congressional oversight of global and domestic security-related matters.
 Alan also worked for several years as a CNN congressional and political producer, winning an Emmy for the network's 2012 election night coverage.
 Earlier, he served as a political speechwriter and worked for a non-governmental organization in Iraq on political development issues.
 Alan holds a B.A. from The Johns Hopkins University and a M.A. from Harvard University.Email: email@example.com